August 14, 2011

 By Mike Garofalo

 The instructional DVDs and books I have used are listed in the bibliography on this webpage.
-In particular, I used the following three resources on a daily basis when first learning the basics of this form:
+In particular, I used the following four resources on a daily basis when first learning the basics of this form:

 1. Essence of Traditional Chen Style 18 Posture Short Form.
 Instructional DVD, 87 Minutes, with teaching by Shifu Jiang Jian-ye.
 (Note: Some of the angles of the postures in this instructional DVD do not match those of Grandmaster Chen Zhenglei, so one needs to carefully adjust one's practice to the standard set by Grandmaster Chen Zhenglei.
 However, this instructional DVD is very useful for English learners in the USA.)
+VSCL.

 I have given a number of suggestions to beginners about learning Taijiquan in my webpage on the Standard 24 Beijing Short Form in the Yang Style of Taijiquan.

-My own ongoing notes about learning Chen Taijiquan are available to read.
 I also post to my Cloud Hands Blog about Chen Taijiquan.

 Beginning students need to keep in mind that Grandmaster Chen Zhenglei recommends in his text book Tai Chi for Health a program of study and practice including: